ajhollid/super-simple-scheduler/README.md

 - Failed jobs are automatically retried up to the configured `maxRetries`
 - All errors are logged with detailed information using Winston
-- Jobs that fail all retry attempts are logged as errors
+- Jobs that fail all retry attempts are logged as errors and requeued for the next cycle
-- One-time jobs (`repeat: null`) are removed after execution regardless of success/failure
+- One-time jobs are removed after successful execution
+- If a job is removed while it is being retried, execution is aborted

 ## Logging